Date of last update: March 2025

 Since go-live date of March 20, 2023, we are sending pacs.008/009 messages, including serial third party credit advices (legacy MT103/202).

-At this stage, J.P.
-Morgan has no timeline for adopting the CBPR+ pain.001 v9 bank to bank relay message on a send basis.
-We will continue to send relay messages in the existing MT format.
+J.P.
+Morgan is working on adopting the CBPR+ pain.001 v9 bank to bank relay message on a send basis, with excepted delivery date in Q2 2026.
+Before that, we will continue to send relay messages in the existing MT format.

 Yes, we have been ready since go-live date of March 20, 2023.